 Capital equipment can be thought of as costly equipment that can help generate income.
-What is most important is that the equipment in question be able to help the hospital with the delivery of quality patient care over an extended period of time.
+What is most important is that the equipment should help the hospital deliver exceptional quality of patient care over an extended period of time.

 Here are five primary characteristics of capital equipment: